bazelbuild/rules_swift/doc/proto_migration.md

 `rules_swift_package_manager`.
 There was a lengthy slack conversation here on the topic: https://bazelbuild.slack.com/archives/CD3QY5C2X/p1692055426375909

-The problem was that some Swift packages like Firebase have package dependencies on protobuf libraries which contain the same code (though perhaps a different version) as the protobuf targets defined in this repository which were dependencies of those rules.
+The problem was that some Swift packages have package dependencies on protobuf libraries which contain the same code (though perhaps a different version) as the protobuf targets defined in this repository which were dependencies of those rules.